kyletimmermans/kyletimmermans.github.io/README.md

 ### If you want to add more projects with picutre boxes, might have to change a number variable somewhere
 ### Also need a new post-wrapper class fix in the includes called homedefault.scss
+### Print welcome text: for-loop in a while(1) loop, will just keep going back to beginning of welcome message array